seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 - *Height*: height in cm
 - *Width*: diagonal width in cm

-We use a scatterplot to represent the relationship between the weight and height of the fish.
+We use a scatterplot to investigate the relationship between the weight and height of the fish.

 ```
 sns.scatterplot(x=df.loc[:, 'Height'], y=df.loc[:, 'Weight'], hue=df.loc[:, 'Species'])
 ```
 ![scatter_fish](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_simple_linear_regression/scatter_fish.png?raw=true)

 The figure above shows that there is a positive relationship between the height and weight of all fish species.
-We are only interested in a species called Bream, so we slice the data.
+Since we are only interested in a species called bream, we slice the data.

 ```
 df_bream = df[df.loc[:, 'Species'] == 'Bream']